Computing Science BSc (Hons) 2021/22 entry

 Students who undertake this course are awarded membership with the British Computer Society (BCS) for the duration of the programme and one year after graduating for free.
 All students for this course will be able to sign up for their 4 year BCS membership for the latest job tools, learning resources and industry connections to kick-start their IT career.

 This course will provide you with the opportunity to explore Computing Science from both an academic and a practical perspective.
-Throughout the programme, you will draw upon and develop a detailed knowledge of subject-related theory, technology, development methods and a range of professional and intellectual skills.
+You will draw upon and develop a detailed knowledge of subject-related theory, technology, development methods and a range of professional and intellectual skills.

 Download PDF (463kb)

-Year one of the programme introduces you to the core fundamentals that underpin computing science.
+The first year introduces you to the core fundamentals that underpin computing science.
 You will explore the importance of IT security, and the risks posed to computer systems globally.
 In addition, you will develop your professional problem-solving skills, as you understand the basic principles of programming.
-Most of the modules in this year contain a practical element, so that you receive the best combination of theoretical and kinaesthetic learning.
-Students who successfully complete year one are eligible for a Higher National Certificate (HNC) in Computing Science.
+Most of the modules in this year contain a practical element, so that you receive the best combination of theoretical and hands-on learning.

-Here you will cover the prevalent issue of IT Security and risk.
+This module will cover the issues of IT security and risk.
 You will critically analyse risks a computer may face, from viruses to computer hacking.
 Exploring the pros and cons of ethical hackers, website hacking and internet security, you’ll gain specialist knowledge of legal, social, ethical and professional issues associated with cyber security.

 Basic problem solving and algorithm design techniques will be studied in this module, alongside programming and programming language concepts.
 You will learn the syntax and semantics of a high-level programming language (e.g. Python) and the basic principles of developing well engineered software and the supporting tools and techniques.

 At this stage you will be confident with key computing functions, as you will explore hardware and software networking and popular operating systems at an advanced level.
 In the final year, you will enhance your critical understanding of Information Technology as an enabler for organisations and the complex and fast-changing trends in a business context.
 You will gain technical skills in relation to big data and service management.
 Students who successfully complete the final year are awarded a BSc (Hons) in Computing Science.